kiraistakenlol/narrow-ai-matchmaker/docs/user_stories.md

 *   Open the web interface and create a profile.
 *   Create/update profile using guided audio recordings.
+*   Log in using email.
-*   Log in using social media accounts or email.
+*   Log in using social media accounts (e.g., Google, GitHub).
 *   Link LinkedIn/GitHub profiles to automatically populate profile details.
 *   View and manually edit the profile page.